libdynd/dynd-python/BUILD_INSTALL.md

 =============

 This library requires a C++98 or C++11 compiler.
-On Windows, Visual Studio 2010 is the recommended compiler.
+On Windows, Visual Studio 2010 is the recommended compiler, but 2008 has been tested as well.
 On Mac OS X, clang is the recommended compiler.
 On Linux, gcc 4.6.1 and 4.7.0 have been tested.

  * dynamicndarray, included as a git submodule